-111. Introduction to Art History - This course introduces students to the discipline of art history by focusing on several case studies, chronologically arranged, to be explored in depth using objects of study as well as primary and secondary sources in a lecture and discussion format.
+111. Introduction to Art History -- This course introduces students to the discipline of art history by focusing on several case studies, chronologically arranged, to be explored in depth using objects of study as well as primary and secondary sources in a lecture and discussion format.
 Students will gain experience in critically viewing and writing about art objects and architecture, as well as an understanding of the function of these monuments in a historical and cultural context.
 No prerequisites.
 Field trips are a required part of this class.

-Four Credits Heath Wiersma, Staff Both Semesters
+Four Credits Heath Wiersma, Kraus Both Semesters

-- 231. Medieval Art and Architecture A period survey of the art and architecture of the European, Mediterranean, and Mid-Eastern Middle Ages from the rule of Constantine to the 13th century in Italy, including Islamic, Byzantine, Carolingian, Ottonian, Romanesque, and Gothic visual culture.
+231. Medieval Art and Architecture -- A period survey of the art and architecture of the European, Mediterranean, and Mid-Eastern Middle Ages from the rule of Constantine to the 13th century in Italy, including Islamic, Byzantine, Carolingian, Ottonian, Romanesque, and Gothic visual culture.
 Emphasis will be placed upon the link between artistic forms and political and religious thought.
-Prerequisites: Art 111 or permission.
-Four Credits Heath Wiersma Every Three Years, Spring Semester - 232.
-Renaissance Art and Architecture A period survey of the visual culture of Italy from the 13th through 16th centuries, including the work of Giotto, Michelangelo, da Vinci, and Rafael.
-This course will cover architecture, painting, sculpture, and prints, with particular attention paid to the unique economic, political, literary, and artistic traditions that characterize the Italian Renaissance.
 Prerequisites: Art 111 or permission.